 Preparing for a Thanksgiving feast is a great time to get kids into the kitchen to help cook!
 No matter what age, contributing to a special family meal will build confidence and inspire pride in your child.
 Below is a list of snacks, sides dishes, and dessert Thanksgiving Recipes to cook with kids.
-All my recipes have specific instructions on how to include kids in one step of the recipe or several.
-There’s no way you want to be scrambling around and cooking with kids when you are trying to get the entire Thanksgiving meal on the table.
-So make sure to set aside some time cook something together a day or two before the big meal.
-All the recipes included below can be made two to three days ahead of time.
+All my recipes can be made ahead and have specific instructions on how to include kids in one step of the recipe or several.

 Save to Pinterest!